Rahu7p/rp2040-freertos-smp-labs/docs/chapter01/README.md

 - Concurrency and parallelism are different concepts.
 - The RP2040 integrates two ARM Cortex-M0+ processor cores.
 - Both cores share the same memory system.
-- FreeRTOS SMP allows multiple tasks to execute simultaneously on both cores.
+- FreeRTOS SMP allows multiple tasks to execute simultaneously.
-- Task affinity can be used to control where a task executes.
+- Without task affinity, the scheduler is free to move tasks between processor cores.

 ---

 # Preparing for Laboratory 1

-In **Laboratory 1** you will observe the behavior of the FreeRTOS SMP scheduler running on the RP2040.
+In **Laboratory 1**, you will investigate how the FreeRTOS SMP scheduler behaves on a real multicore embedded system.

+Rather than studying the scheduler through implementation details, you will perform a sequence of controlled experiments to observe its behavior directly.

-Before executing the provided application, you will predict how tasks are assigned to each processor core and compare your predictions with the actual execution.
+Throughout the laboratory, you will compare your predictions with the observed execution and progressively develop an intuitive understanding of multicore task scheduling.

-The objective is to understand how a multicore scheduler behaves before learning how to configure and optimize it.
+The implementation details of the scheduler will be introduced later, after you have gained practical experience observing its behavior.